lminiero/kiavc/README.md

 This will have the engine automatically try and look for a `main.lua` script in the `lua` folder, to initialize the actual game.
 In case no such file is available, the engine will exit with an error.

+The `demo` folder contains a demo you can use to test the engine, so follow the instructions there to try it out.

 ## Packaging game files

 Notice that, by default, the engine expects the files to be available on the disk in subfolders (e.g., `lua` and `assets`).
 In case you want to package the game files in an archive instead, you can use the `kiavc-bag` tool, which will create a BAG file that you can pass to the engine.